-Before Tony and Cath started serving with AIM in 1998, Tony worked as a pastor and Cath as a health visitor based in West Sussex.
+Before Tony and Cath started serving with AIM, Tony worked as a pastor and Cath as a health visitor based in West Sussex.
 From 2005 they worked alongside the AICT in Morogoro, Tanzania – Cath originally in HIV and children’s ministry, and Tony coordinating the Institute of Bible and Ministry.
 This is a multifaceted ‘on the job’ programme of teaching and dynamic interaction which aims to ‘enable, mobilise and inspire’ church leaders to a closer walk with the Lord and increased effectiveness in ministry.